 What treatments are available for hair loss during menopause?

-It's important to note that, while hair loss around mid-life is generally menopause-related, there are a wide variety of additional factors that can lead to hair loss; stress, poor diet, thyroid disorders, and certain medications (to name a few) can all be triggered.
+It's important to note that while hair loss around mid-life is generally menopause-related, a wide variety of additional factors can lead to hair loss: stress, poor diet, thyroid disorders, and certain medications (to name a few) can all be triggered.
 Here are the treatments that can minimize and prevent further hair loss during menopause.

-Minoxidil is a frequently used medication that the FDA has approved to treat male and female pattern hair loss.
+Minoxidil is a frequently used medication approved by the FDA to treat male and female pattern hair loss.
 Minoxidil is applied topically to the scalp, increasing blood flow to this area, preventing further hair loss, and supporting hair regrowth.
 Generally, with consistent use, you'll begin to see hair loss slow down after about two months and new growth around the four-month mark.
 There are some side effects to be aware of, including dryness, irritation, and itching of the scalp.

-One thing to keep in mind is that consistency and long-term commitment are key with minoxidil.
-You need to continue its use to maintain hair growth, so this is not a short-term treatment option.
-While you can get minoxidil products over-the-counter, it's a good idea to talk to a medical professional about whether it's a suitable option for you and decide which strength is best for your needs.
+One thing to remember is that consistency and long-term commitment are key with minoxidil.
+You must continue its use to maintain hair growth, so this is not a short-term treatment option.
+While you can get minoxidil products over the counter, it's a good idea to talk to a medical professional about whether it's a suitable option for you and decide which strength is best for your needs.

-Starting at age 18, we begin losing 1% of our collagen each year.
-In menopause, there are sudden and steep drops in our hormone levels, notably estrogen and progesterone.
+Starting at age 18, we lose 1% of our collagen yearly.
+In menopause, there are sudden and steep drops in hormone levels, notably estrogen and progesterone.
 When people reach menopause, the sudden drop in estrogen and progesterone causes an additional 30% drop in collagen production in the skin and hair.